nnlgsakib/nalthon/README.md

-# Nalthon - A Custom Programming Language Compiler
+# Nalthon - A Experimental Programming Language Compiler

 Welcome to the Nalthon repository!
 This project contains a compiler for the Nalthon language, a language designed with simplicity and flexibility in mind.
 The compiler is built in TypeScript and is capable of parsing, tokenizing, and compiling code written in Nalthon into executable programs.